edgetrader/stock-selection-deep-learning/README.md

 **Benchmark**: CSI300
 **Stock Universe**: All securities in CSI300
 **Trading Frequency**: Every last business day of the month
 **Strategy**: Stock Picking.
 The top *10* securities in *category A (at least 10% return)* based on predicted probability will be selected for the month to go long.
 Only securities with predicted probability of at least *0.5* in that category is selected.
 The top *10* securities in *category C (at least -10% return)* based on predicted probability will be selected for the month to go short.
 Only securities with predicted probability of at least *0.5* in that category is selected.
 **Machine Learning model**: Tensorflow Keras Sequential Deep Learning Model.
 Trained with 45 factors as features and performed multi-classification on next month returns.
 Multi-classification as the returns are categorised to 3 levels based on their performance.
 For example, 'A' being securities having at least 10% returns and 'C' being securities having at least -10% returns.
-**Sample Features**: beta, sharpe_rate_60, Variance20, liquidity, momentum as made available on [JQData Factor List](https://www.joinquant.com/help/api/help?name=factor_values)
+**Sample Features**: beta, sharpe_rate_60, Variance20, liquidity, momentum as made available on [JQData Factor List](https://www.joinquant.com/help/api/help?name=factor_values).
-**Training Data**： Past 36 months of monthly factor data **Other considerations**:
+**Training Data**： Past 36 months of monthly factor data.
+**Other considerations**:
 - Securities with incomplete or missing factor data are excluded from the selection process.
 - All positions will be closed at monthend before new ones are executed.
 This process can be improved to minimise selling and buying of the same security on the same day.